Grok is an AI assistant and chatbot developed by xAI, an artificial intelligence (AI) company founded by Elon Musk in 2023.

 What Can Grok Do?

-Grok can have chats, generate images, draft emails, debug code, brainstorm ideas and more — and all in fluent, human-like language.
+Grok can engage in chats, generate images, draft emails, debug code, brainstorm ideas and more — and all in fluent, human-like language.
 It simply receives an input (like a command, question or image), applies knowledge from its training data, and uses sophisticated neural networks to generate a relevant text or image output.

 While it is used in the same ways as other AI chatbots, “Grok will probably say ‘yes’ to a lot more jobs that you give it,” said Sharon Gai, an author and speaker who focuses on the AI industry.